AvrahamKahan123/NetworkAnalysis/README.md

 ## Installation and Usage
 For now, the code can be downloaded and compiled manually.
 Will be made into downloadable commandline tool soon

+## Contributors
+Avraham Kahan, and some testing classes written by University California San Diego (childrens-python is also an account administered by Avraham Kahan)

 ## License
 MIT